telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ### defineName

-Define a custom name to be available in formulas.
-Note that this function will throw an error if it can't parse the name or the value.
+Define a custom name to be available and used in formulas.
+If the function is not able to parse the name of the value, it will throw an error.

 #### Parameters

 ##### name `String`

 A new name to be defined.
 The names are case-insensitive.

-There is no error if the name already exists -- the value is silently updated.
+It is possible to provide a name that already exists.
+In such cases, the value is silently updated.

-To make the name available only in one sheet, you should qualify it (see example below).
+To make the name available only in one sheet, qualify it in the way demonstrated in the next example.

 ##### value `String`

-The value should be a valid formula, as a string (without a leading `=` sign).
+The value has to be a valid formula in the form of a string, that is, without a leading `=` sign.

-Generally a name will point to a reference.
-For maximum compatibility, we recommend references here to be fully qualified (include the name of the sheet they refer to) and absolute (both row and column are prefixed with `$`).
+Generally, a name points to a reference.
+For maximum compatibility, it is recommended for you to use references here that are fully qualified (include the name of the sheet they refer to) and absolute (prefix both row and column with the `$` sign).

 ##### hidden `Boolean` *(default: false)*

-Pass `true` in order to hide this name from the custom names dropdown in the toolbar.
-Note that even if hidden is `false`, only reference names will be displayed in the dropdown.
+To hide this name from the custom names dropdown in the toolbar, pass `true`.
+Even if `hidden` is set to `false`, only reference names will be displayed in the dropdown.

 #### Example - define a few names